 parenting at the edge of change

-And while we were talking, I noticed myself thinking how I rarely, if ever, had these conversations with my parents – and yet I feel like I have them with my kids far too often.
+And while we were talking, I noticed myself thinking how I rarely, if ever, had these conversations with my parents – and yet I feel like I have them with my kids a lot.

-Clearly our family is more sensitive to loss – we just passed the two-year mark of my husband leaving Earthside.
-But even beyond personal grief, there is something larger happening that many of us can feel – regardless of if you are a parent.
+These losses definitely hit hard for us having just passed the two-year mark of my husband leaving Earthside.
+But even beyond the personal grief, there is something larger happening that many of us can feel.

-This sense that we are parenting during a time where children and the collective are carrying a lot of visible grief, uncertainty, instability, and emotional weight in real time.
+This sense that we are parenting during a time where children are growing up inside enormous collective grief, uncertainty, instability, and emotional weight in real time.

-There has always been instability, disruption, grief, fear, uncertainty.
+There has always been grief, instability, fear, loss, and uncertainty.

 I rarely had these conversations with my parents.